The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 In many ways, just as it has been throughout the course of human history, psychology has always been a part of military organizations and warfare.
 What drives people to fight, how they perform in battle, and what is wrought in the aftermath has been a concern in every society going back as far as ancient Greece.

 Modern military psychology has been professionalized in the same way as the rest of the field.
 It offers a fascinating and unusual opportunity to explore some of the most cutting edge areas of human psychology.

 There’s an entire group within the American Psychological Association devoted to matters of military psychology, Division 19, the Society for Military Psychology.

 Together with active duty and veteran educational benefits, a job in military psychology can unlock the degrees you need to get a career in one of the most well-respected and high-paying professions in the market today.

 Explore Your Military Training and Degree Options

 Psychology Has a Role To Play in Every Industry and Many Different Jobs

-Psychology plays such a big role in every part of human society that you’ll find all kinds of jobs that put your training to use.
+Psychology plays such a big role in every part of human society that you’ll find there are all kinds of jobs that can put military psychological training to use.
 High-tech startups need psychology pros to help with user interface design.
 Big retailers pay big bucks to have psychologists look over their marketing and advertising campaigns.
 Social services organizations use psychologists to offer therapy and design assistance programs, while government relies on them to develop healthcare messaging.